 Step by Step Overview:

-To get started, rinse two cans of black beans, then mash them up well with a fork, but leaving some small bits unmashed:
+To get started, rinse two cans of black beans, then mash them up well with a fork or a potato masher in a large bowl, but leaving some small bits unmashed:

 Mashed Black Beans in a Bowl with Fork

-Add dry bread crumbs, paprika, ground cumin, garlic powder, onion powder, and an egg:
+Add dry bread crumbs, paprika, ground cumin, garlic powder, onion powder, and an egg to the black bean mixture:

 Black Bean Burger Filling in a Bowl with Egg, Bread Crumbs, and Spices

-Mix and form into four patties.
+Mix and divide into four equal portions, then flatten each one to form patties.
 You can decide how thick or thin you like them.
 I prefer about 1/2″ thick, but the choice is truly yours.

-Griddle the black bean burger patties for 5 minutes on each side.
+Griddle the black bean burger patties for 5 minutes on each side over medium-high heat.

 Black Bean Patties On a Griddle Cooking

-You can certainly cook them in a skillet on the stove, but I like to use an actual griddle (this is the one I use).
+You can certainly cook them in a large skillet on the stove (a cast iron skillet is great!), but I like to use an actual griddle (this is the one I use).
 I love that it’s a big flat surface that I can toast the buns on too!

 Burger Buns Added to the Same Griddle for toasting